themanavpaul/scraper/README.md

-# ScraperX : Twitter Tweet Scraper with Sentiment Analysis
+# ScraperX : Twitter Scraper with Sentiment Analysis

 - Part 1: This Python script fetches tweets from a specified Twitter user, extracts relevant data, and saves it to a CSV file.
 - Part 2: Dataset (CSV File) will follow Data Pre-Processing Techniques (Data Cleaning).